gdsbook/book/notebooks/04_spatial_weights.md

 w_kernel = weights.distance.Kernel.from_dataframe(gdf)
 ```

-Like KNN weights, the Kernel weights are based on distances between observations.
+Like k-nearest neighbor weights, the Kernel weights are based on distances between observations.
 By default, if the input data is an areal unit, we use a central representative point (like the centroid) for that polygon.
 The value of the weights will be a function of two main options for
 kernel weights: choice of kernel function; and the bandwidth.
 The
 former controls how distance between $i$ and $j$ is "modulated" to produce a